What is an exponent?

 8=238=2^3

-We ask ourselves, is the number we want to decompose divisible by 22?
+We ask ourselves, is the number we want to break down divisible by 22?
 If so, we will write 22 in front of our number and below the number the result we obtained when we divided it by 22.
 We will continue asking, what is now the smallest prime number by which our number is divisible without any remainder?

 If indeed the number is divisible by a factor without remainder, we will write the prime factor in front of our number and below our number the result we obtained when we divided it by the prime factor.